Info on SAAB grant opportunities from the ENVS SAAB rep, Stella Mercer (email@example.com):

 What else can I help you with besides grants?

 Being the SAAB representative also makes me the student liaison between the ENVS program and the student body.
 I will be representing all of our interests, as ENVS students, to the faculty and relevant administration.
-So if you have anything going on that you feel like is relevant to your experience as a member of our program, and want your voice to be heard, please come talk to me.
+So if you have anything going on that you feel is relevant to your experience as a member of our program, and want your voice to be heard, please come talk to me.